OneRNG/MulticoreWorld2015/README.md

-LCA2015
+Multicore World 2015
 =======

-Slides for presentation of LCA2015
+Slides for presentation of Multicore World 2015